dbt-labs/docs.getdbt.com/website/docs/guides/explorer-qs.md

 ## Lineage

-dbt Explorer provides a visualization of your project’s [DAG](/terms/dag) that you can interact with.
+dbt Explorer provides a visualization of your project’s <Term id="dag"/> that you can interact with.
 The nodes in the lineage graph represent the project’s resources and the edges represent the relationships between the nodes.
 Nodes are color-coded and include iconography according to their resource type.

 - Use the search bar and [node selectors](/reference/node-selection/syntax) to filter your dag.
 - [Lenses](/docs/collaborate/explore-projects#lenses) make it easier to understand your project’s contextual metadata at scales, especially to distinguish a particular model or a subset of models.